 Lessons > Population Momentum > Step 2

-Now let's look at Italy, a country with a population structure almost the opposite to that of Nigeria.
+Now let's look at Japan, a country with a population structure almost the opposite to that of Nigeria.
 Make a prediction about how this difference in population structure might affect the growth of the population, given what you know about the ages at which people are able to bear children and the ages at which people are likely to die.